murnanedaniel/ColliderML/docs/index.md

 ## Get the Data

-The ColliderML datasets are hosted on [HuggingFace](https://huggingface.co/OpenDataDetector) and can be accessed using the `datasets` library.
+The ColliderML dataset is hosted on [HuggingFace](https://huggingface.co/datasets/CERN/Colliderml-release-1) and can be accessed using the `datasets` library.

 ### Quick Start